kane159/commander/README.md

                   - Rename (appears only if 1 item is selected)
                   - Delete
                   - Display disk used
+* L	            Go to the top of the current page.
+Keep pressed to scroll up quickly
+* R             Go to the bottom of the current page.
+Keep pressed to scroll down quickly
 * SELECT        Select highlighted item.
                 Selected items are displayed in red.
 * START         Open highlighted directory in destination panel.